© Bank of America Corporation. All rights reserved.

 In our experience, investments are a powerful tool for developing both character and competence in the recipient.
 Often it is wise to consider whether a present should be recast as an investment.

-As mentioned, it is important that terms of the agreement (the quid pro quo) are not dictated b y the gift giver, but fully and mutually negotiated.
-When the recipient is involved in creating commitments, she will hav e greater buy-in and will learn more from the experience.
+As mentioned, it is important that terms of the agreement (the quid pro quo) are not dictated by the gift giver, but fully and mutually negotiated.
+When the recipient is involved in creating commitments, she will have greater buy-in and will learn more from the experience.
 By way of example, one couple decided that there were two ways to give a car to their teenager.
 One was to simply hand over the keys with some sound advice (defined in this article as a Present).
-The other was to require their daughter to propose a series of commitments—such as maintaining the care and keeping insurance in force—that became the basis of the negotiated agreement.9
+The other was to require their daughter to propose a series of commitments—such as good driving habits, maintaining the care and keeping insurance in force—and these became the basis of the negotiated agreement.9

 |TYPE OF DISTRIBUTION||BASED ON MERIT||CONDITIONAL||NEGOTIATED WITH RECIPIENT||TARGETED TO DEVELOP RESPONSIBILITY||APPROPRIATELY SCALED|